 According to the explanatory memorandum, the CGT relief allows complying super funds that CHOOSE TO APPLY the relief, to reset the cost base on assets that are re-allocated or re-proportioned from the retirement phase to the accumulation phase before 1 July 2017.

 The relief allows the super fund to deem the transferred asset has been sold and repurchased at current market value as at 30 June 2017.
 The deemed sale triggers a capital gains tax event, which means the cost base for the asset is reset at current market value.
 The implications of this deemed transaction is that when the asset is sold some time in the future, after 1 July 2017, only capital gains arising from 1 July 2017, will be taxable.

 Note also that since the asset is deemed as a new purchase, the eligibility for the 33% CGT discount restarts, and would not be available until the super fund holds the asset for a further 12 months.

 Important: Eligibility for CGT relief on transferred pension assets, only applies to assets held during pre-commencement period (of the legislation, that is, 9 November 2016) and up to 30 June 2017, at least.
-A super fund must actively apply for the CGT relief using an approved form, and submit it to the ATO by the lodgement due date for the super fund’s 2016/2017 income tax return.
+A super fund must actively apply for the CGT relief using an approved form, and submit it to the ATO by the lodgement due date for the super fund’s 2016/2017 income tax return (now 30 June 2018).
 A super fund can choose not to apply for CGT relief, but if a super fund does apply, the application cannot be revoked.

 Warning: We are an information site rather than advisory site, and the rules explained above are complex and may have significant implications for those affected.
 The text above, like all information on SuperGuide, is for information purposes only.